-If you have been arrested or charged with burglary of a coin-operated machine in Fort Worth, call our defense attorneys for assistance in understanding your charge and defending your case.
-Under Texas law, a person commits this offense if, without the effective consent of the owner, he or she breaks or enters into any coin-operated machine, coin collection machine, or other coin-operated or coin collection receptacle, contrivance, apparatus, or equipment used for the purpose of providing lawful amusement, sales of goods, services, or other valuable things, or telecommunications with intent to obtain property or services.
+Breaking into a vending machine to get candy or a soda may not seem like a big deal, but it’s a crime in Texas.
+Under Texas law, a person can be charged with “burglary of a coin-operated machine” if without consent of the owner, he or she breaks or enters into any coin-operated machine, coin collection machine, or other coin-operated or coin collection receptacle used for the purpose of providing lawful amusement, sales of goods, services, or other valuable things, or telecommunications with intent to obtain property or services.

 It is important to understand that it is not a crime to break or enter into a coin-operated machine if you have the consent of the owner.
 For it to be a crime, Texas law specifically requires that there is NO consent by the owner of the machine.
 The law also requires that there also be intent to obtain goods or services.